Marjorie Taylor Greene: Pizzagate and QAnon

 Greene has said there are links between Hillary Clinton and pedophilia and human sacrifice and in 2017 speculated that the Pizzagate conspiracy theory is real.
 Reviving the Clinton kill list conspiracy theory, she claimed Clinton murdered her political enemies.
 In a video posted to YouTube in 2018, Greene suggested John F. Kennedy Jr.'s death in a plane crash in 1999 was a "Clinton murder" because he was a possible rival to her for a U.S. Senate election in New York.

 In January 2021, Media Matters found a 2018 Facebook post that showed Greene agreeing with a conspiracy theory known as Frazzledrip, which asserts that there is a video of Hillary Clinton and her assistant Huma Abedin murdering a child in a satanic ritual and that Clinton later ordered a hit on a police officer to cover it up.
 Greene dismissed Media Matters' findings as the work of "Communists[sic] bloggers".

 Greene supported the debunked far-right QAnon conspiracy theory, which she discovered through columnist Liz Crokin.
 In a 2017 video, she said that "many of the things" said on 4chan by the eponymous Q — whom she called a "patriot" — "have really proven to be true".
 She said, "There's a once-in-a-lifetime opportunity to take this global cabal of Satan-worshipping pedophiles out, and I think we have the president to do it."

 According to her author biography page, Greene wrote 59 articles for the now-defunct conspiracy theory website American Truth Seekers, including one linking the Democratic Party to "Child Sex, Satanism, and the Occult".
 When she ran for the House of Representatives in 2020, she distanced herself from that conspiracy theory and said she had not referred to Q or QAnon during her campaign.
-She said she no longer had a connection with QAnon and mentioned having found "misinformation".
+She said she no longer had a connection with QAnon and mentioned having found misinformation.
+During a November 2025 appearance on The View, Greene said of QAnon: "I was a victim, just like you were, of social media lies and stuff you read on social media."